niyanchun/es-benchmark/README.md

       length of message, if you specify -message, this parameter will be ignored
       Default: 100
-    -p
-      how many thread to send data
-      Default: 1
     -sync
       send to es in sync mode or async mode
       Default: true

 ```

 ## run benchmark